 Night Modes are present and correct on this flagship phone.
 Unlike on the iPhone, this mode can be toggled when you want to use it, rather than just automatically activating when the phone thinks you should use it, which is immediately attractive.
 It produces clean and punchy results, and can also be used in conjunction with Portrait mode for night-time people pictures.

-Of course, you can’t really talk about the Samsung Galaxy S24 Ultra without talking about AI.
-With the advent of this phone, Samsung declared that users are entering the “Era of AI” (the implied message being, “whether they want to or not”) and accordingly the S24 Ultra comes with a selection of AI-powered tools to augment your shooting and editing, including AI Generative Fill, which we weren’t particularly impressed by in our testing.
+Of course, you can’t really talk about the Samsung Galaxy S25 Ultra without talking about AI.
+With the S24, Samsung declared that users are entering the “Era of AI” (the implied message being, “whether they want to or not”) and accordingly the S25 Ultra comes with a selection of AI-powered tools too, including AI Generative Fill, or a tool to move objects or people arond in a scene.

 This is all powered by the “AI ProVisual engine”, which is designed to boost noise performance and colour production, both things that are helpful for night-time photography.

-If the S24 is too expensive for you, it’s worth considering the previous Samsung Galaxy S23 Ultra, especially given that it’s getting many of the S24’s AI features as an updated.
-You might even want to look at the Samsung S22 Ultra.
+All that said the S25 is not a huge update over the S24, so if it is too expensive for you, it’s worth considering the previous Samsung Galaxy S24 Ultra, especially given that you can use the S Pen as a remote shutter release, a feature that comes especially handy when shooting in low light and trying to stabilise your shot as much as you can.
+You might even want to look at the Samsung S23 Ultra.
 You can pick up solid bargains on both, especially if you are willing to shop second-hand.

 Amateur Photographer verdict